Aircloak/aircloak/user_guides/source/installation.md

 #### <a name="projected_tables"></a>Projected tables

-In some cases a table does not have the `user_id` column itself, but is instead related to another table with such column.
-For example, you could have the table `accounts` which has the `user_id` column, and the table `transactions` which has `account_id` column.
+In some cases a table does not have a `user_id` column but is related to another table that does.
+You could for example have an `accounts` table with a `user_id` column, and a table named `transactions` with an `account_id` column.

 To get a `user_id` column in the `transactions` table, the cloak needs to be configured to derive it from the `accounts` table: